ADmad/cakephp-sequence/README.md

 sequence.

-When doing a find on the table an order clause is automatically added to the query to order by the position field if a order clause has not already been set.
+When doing a find on the table an order clause is automatically added to the query to order by the position field if an order clause has not already been set.

 ### Methods